Paco8/plugin.video.orange.spain/README.md

 # Orange TV Spain for Kodi

 _This addon is not officially commissioned/supported by Orange.
-All product names, logos, and trademarks mentionned in this project are property of their respective owners._
+All product names, logos, and trademarks mentioned in this project are property of their respective owners._

 ## Description
 Watch live channels, recordings and video on demand content from Orange TV Spain in Kodi.
 Requires a subscription.